-The best Apple watch of 2022 is a pretty obvious choice for anyone familiar with Apple's wearable.
+The best Apple watch is a pretty obvious choice for anyone familiar with Apple's wearable.
 Until we await the arrival of the Apple Watch Series 8 (opens in new tab), it's a pretty obvious choice which Apple watch tops this list.

 Until the new Apple Watch Series 7 had released, the Apple Watch Series 6 took the crown as king of the Apple Watch family.
 This should be no surprise to Apple fans out there, however, there are plenty of other options among the Apple wearables that may offer what you're looking for without the higher price tag.